dotnet/msbuild/documentation/wiki/Logging-Internals.md

 <a name="InitializeNodeLoggers"></a>**`InitializeNodeLoggers(ICollection<LoggerDescription> descriptions, IBuildEventSink forwardingLoggerSink, int nodeId)`**
 * Called from OutOfProcNode.HandleNodeConfiguration - which handles NodeConfiguration 'packet' from the node -> node communiction.
-(This is as well when the environment and various build-wide configurations - like including evaluated properteis in EvaluationFinished events - are received and applied, and as well when LoggingService in OOP node is created)
+(This is as well when the environment and various build-wide configurations - like including evaluated properties in EvaluationFinished events - are received and applied, and as well when LoggingService in OOP node is created)
 * `BuildEventArgTransportSink` is passed to the LoggingService - it is attached to each forwarding logger together with the central logger id, within a `EventRedirectorToSink`
 * `BuildEventArgTransportSink` takes care about bundling the build events together with the target logger id (in some contexts referred as sinkId) and sending them through node -> node communication